Britain, slavery and unfinished business | DW | 17.06.2020

 Making profits from the labor of the enslaved

-The "Triangular trade" saw ships sail from Britain loaded with goods, which were exchanged on West African shores for slaves captured by local rulers.
-These African slaves were transported across the Atlantic and forced to work in plantations.
+The "triangular trade" saw ships sail from Britain loaded with goods, which were exchanged on West African shores for Africans captured by local rulers.
+These enslaved African were transported across the Atlantic and forced to work in plantations.
 The ships were then loaded with the products of slave labor, export crops and commodities like sugar and rum, and returned to Britain to be sold.

-The sugar plantations were key to creating Britain's most valuable colonies; by the end of the eighteenth century.
-Bristol, Glasgow and Liverpool had become major ports handling the cargoes brought back.
+The sugar plantations were key to creating Britain's most valuable colonies.
+Consequently, by the end of the eighteenth century, Bristol, Glasgow and Liverpool had become major ports handling the cargoes brought back.

 "Britain's slavery economy was enormous and extremely complex," Ryan Hanley, history lecturer at the University of Exeter, told DW.
 "While it is not possible to provide an exact figure of just how much British money was linked to the profits of slavery, it is clear that the economy benefited enormously from the exploitation of African slave labor in the Caribbean," he says.